kr8gz/EggHunt/README.md

 ### Removing eggs
 To remove eggs by breaking them, the [`egghunt.remove`](#permissions) permission is required.
-However, the mod **cannot** track eggs that are broken by other means, such as using water or TNT.
+However, the mod **cannot** prevent eggs from being broken by other means, such as using water or TNT.
 (Note: this may be changed in the future.)
 For now, it is recommended to set the gamemode of players who are finding eggs to adventure mode, or to install a separate world protection mod.

 ![Egg removing example](gallery/removing.png)

 ### Progress and leaderboard
-Every player can track their egg finding progress with the `/egghunt progress` command:
+Players can track their egg finding progress with the `/egghunt progress` command:

 ![Egg Hunt progress example](gallery/progress.png)